Catalog

 CHML 209.
 Chemical Thermodynamics.
 3 Credits.

 Application of the first and second laws to chemical systems.
 Thermodynamic properties of pure fluids and mixtures, phase equilibria and chemical equilibria.
 Thermodynamic analysis of industrial processes.
 Three lectures.
-Fall.
-Prerequisites: CHML 205, MATH 285 (MATH 201).
+Spring.
+Prerequisites: CHML 205, MATH 286 (MATH 201).
+Corequisite: MATH 286.

 CHML 305.
 Chemical Engineering Principles II.
 3 Credits.

 Theory and practice of heat transfer.
 Fundamentals of conduction and convection, with application to design of heat transfer equipment and systems.
 Three lectures.
 Fall.
-Prerequisite: CHML 207.
-Co-requisite: MATH 286 (MATH 203).
+Prerequisite: CHML 207, CHML 208, MATH 286.

 CHML 306.
 Separation Process Design I. 3 Credits.

 A study of the principles of mass transfer operations.
-Application to the design of stagewise and continuous separation processes with emphasis on absorption and distillation.
+Application to the design of stagewise and continuous separation processes with emphasis on absorption and distillation, and equilibrium stage operations.
 Three lectures.
-Spring.
-Prerequisites: CHML 305, MATH 286 (MATH 203).
+Fall.
+Prerequisites: CHML 209, MATH 286.

 CHML 316.
 Computer Simulation and Design.
 3 Credits.

-Use of a simulation program to solve problems arising in chemical engineering processes and unit operations.
-Prerequisites: CHML 305, CHML 306, CHML 209, ENGS 116.
+Use of modern simulation software to solve problems arising in chemical engineering processes and unit operations with an emphasis on material and energy balances and equipment specification.
+Pre-requisites: CHML 209, CHML 305, CHML 306, ENGS 116.
 Corequisite: CHML 321.

 CHML 321.
 Chemical Reaction Engineering.
 3 Credits.

 A review of reaction rate theories, rate equations, reaction order, and reaction velocity constraints.
 Development of equations for batch, tank flow, and tubular flow reactors.
 Application of equations to engineering processes.
 Design of fixed and fluid bed reactors.
 Three lectures.
 Spring.
-Prerequisites: CHEM 310, CHML 209, MATH 286 (or MATH 203).
+Prerequisites: CHEM 310, CHML 209, MATH 286.

 CHML 403.
 Chemical Engineering Laboratory I. 3 Credits.